Church of the Savior, Bydgoszcz

 The Church of the Savior is a neo-Gothic Lutheran church in Bydgoszcz.
 Located on Savior Square (Plac Zbawiciela) along Warszawska Street, it was called Christ Church (Kościoł Chrystusa) till 1945.
+The edifice church has been registered on the Kuyavian-Pomeranian Voivodeship Heritage list on 7 November 2005.

 History

 The church was built on the site of an old Protestant cemetery of a former farm in Bocianowo (Bocianowo is now a district of Bydgoszcz).
 In the 1850s, the area was directly impacted by the development of the railway: as a consequence, a large German population settled in the district to take part in the working effort, spanning from the 1870s to the 1900s.
 Being in majority from protestant faith, the presence of this new community called for the construction a church.
 The edifice was of modest nature but also of monumental expression, hence expressing its bonds with the nearby proletarian and garrison populations living in the immediate vicinity of the train station.

 The designer of the temple was the architect Heinrich Seeling from Berlin who also conceived in Bydgoszcz: